 Nizhny Novgorod Engineering Company (Atomenergoproekt), an enterprise of Rosatom, is the general designer of the Baltic NPP and was awarded the turnkey engineering, procurement and construction (EPC) contract.
 Atomenergoproekt engaged Northern Construction Management as the subcontractor for the project.

-The 5,600MW Barakah nuclear power plant (NPP) is the first nuclear power project being developed in United Arab Emirates (UAE).
+The 5,600MW Barakah nuclear power plant (NPP) is the first NPP being developed in the United Arab Emirates (UAE).

 The joint venture of Alstom and Atomenergomash (AAEM) was contracted to supply turbine island equipment for the plant.
 The contractual scope includes the supply and installation of equipment, including ARABELLE steam turbines, generators, condensers, moisture separator reheaters, low-pressure and high-pressure feed water heaters, feed water tanks and other auxiliary equipment.